 Participants in the money market are mostly banks.
-Fluctuations in banks' liquidity are primarily related to payment services, loan origination and maturity transformation (see Section 2.2.1 Banks' tasks).
-An example related to payment services is that of a bank customer who transfers an amount from his or her own account to the account of a recipient in another bank.
+Fluctuations in banks' liquidity are primarily related to payment services, loan origination and maturity transformation (see Section 2.3.1 Banks' tasks).
+Assume that a bank customer transfers an amount from his or her own account to the account of a recipient in another bank.
 The payer bank's liquidity will then be reduced as its deposit in Norges Bank is reduced.
 Conversely, the liquidity of the bank receiving the transfer will increase as its deposit in Norges Bank is increased.
 Banks use the money market to manage such liquidity fluctuations.
 Interbank loans comprise not only unsecured loans, but also secured loans such as repurchase agreements (repos) and FX swaps.